Yard

 Why the Decimal Matters

-The decimal in 83.Even so, 333... isn’t just a random number—it represents the leftover foot after dividing 250 by 3.
+The decimal in 83.In real terms, 333... isn’t just a random number—it represents the leftover foot after dividing 250 by 3.

 So, 250 feet is 1 foot more than 83 yards and 2 feet less than 84 yards.
 This is why the exact value is important, especially if you’re working with materials that can’t be cut or adjusted easily.